MSc Specialist Degrees

-Each specialism has a flexible mix of breadth and depth, consisting of two or three compulsory modules as well as choices from a selection of core and optional modules.
-A compact overview of the modules offered on each degree can be found following the link on the right.
+Each specialism has a flexible mix of breadth and depth, consisting of compulsory modules, selective specialised modules as well as choices from a wider selection of topics.

 This course is also a suitable preparation for PhD studies.

 Applications for 2020 entry are open and have a deadline of 31 July 2020; however, please be advised that we reserve the right to close applications before this date.
 As such, we recommend applying sooner rather than later.

 All applicants for this course must possess the equivalent of a first-class UK degree, and must have taken computing courses that equate to two years of a computer science undergraduate programme.
 All applicants (UK, EU, Overseas) must provide Graduate Record Examination (GRE) scores for Quantitative Reasoning and Verbal Reasoning, for further details please see our FAQs.
 The MSc Artificial Intelligence course does not require GRE scores.

 |G5U10||MSc in Computing (Artificial Intelligence and Machine Learning)||1 year|